 Rome is one of the most popular travel bucket list destinations, for a good reason!
 The Italian capital is just simply stunning and it’s definitely not to be missed when planning a trip to Italy.

 Rome is undoubtedly one of the most beautiful cities in Europe and you can easily spend weeks exploring all the beauty the city has to offer.
-If you’re short on time, 3 days in Rome will give you enough time to discover the highlights and try some of the best Italian foods such as pizza, pasta and of course, some gelato!
+Although it’s possible to see the major landmarks of Rome in a day, it’s best to spend at least 3 days in Rome to be able to fully explore the city.

-Some of the best things to do in Rome includes strolling up the Spanish Steps, admiring the Trevi Fountain, visiting Forum Romanum and the Colosseum, exploring Castel Sant’Angelo, wandering around the Trastavere neighborhood and climbing up to the top of St. Peter’s Basilica from where you can get an incredible panoramic view over the city.
+Some of the best things to do in Rome includes strolling up the Spanish Steps, admiring the Trevi Fountain, visiting Forum Romanum and the Colosseum, exploring Castel Sant’Angelo, wandering around the Trastevere neighborhood, and climbing up to the top of St. Peter’s Basilica from where you can get an incredible panoramic view over the city.